tesk9/accessible-html/README.md

 ### Accessibility.Live

-Describe which sections of the page are changing over time, and how aggressively assisstive technologies should notify the user about those changes.
+Describe which sections of the page are changing over time, and how aggressively assistive technologies should notify the user about those changes.

 ### Accessibility.Role